finn-stainton/finn-stainton.github.io/docs/Bodies-of-Knowledge/Software-Engineering/index.md

 - Fault logging, fault tracking and technical support for such activities
 - Fault estimation and testing termination including defect seeding

-**Learning Outcomes**:

-1. Distinguish between program validation and verification.
-[Familiarity]
-2. Describe the role that tools can play in the validation of software.
-[Familiarity]
-3. Undertake, as part of a team activity, an inspection of a medium-size code segment.
-[Usage]
-4. Describe and distinguish among the different types and levels of testing (unit, integration, systems, and acceptance).
-[Familiarity]
-5. Describe techniques for identifying significant test cases for integration, regression and system testing.
-[Familiarity]
-6. Create and document a set of tests for a medium-size code segment.
-[Usage]
-7. Describe how to select good regression tests and automate them.
-[Familiarity]
-8. Use a defect tracking tool to manage software defects in a small software project.
-[Usage]
-9. Discuss the limitations of testing in a particular domain.
-[Familiarity]
-10. Evaluate a test suite for a medium-size code segment.
-[Usage]
-11. Compare static and dynamic approaches to verification.
-[Familiarity]
-12. Identify the fundamental principles of test-driven development methods and explain the role of automated testing in these methods.
-[Familiarity]
-13. Discuss the issues involving the testing of object-oriented software.
-[Usage]
-14. Describe techniques for the verification and validation of non-code artifacts.
-[Familiarity]
-15. Describe approaches for fault estimation.
-[Familiarity]
-16. Estimate the number of faults in a small software application based on fault density and fault seeding.
-[Usage]
-17. Conduct an inspection or review of software source code for a small or medium sized software project.
-[Usage]

 ## [SE/Software Evolution](Software-Evolution.md)

 **Topics**: